 Where is The Seas With Nemo and Friends located?

-The Seas With Nemo and Friends is located in the pavilion of the same name in the World Nature land at EPCOT.
 Ignore “World Nature land”, that’s not helpful.
 Entering the park from the main entrance, there are three pavilions on the right side of the park.
 In order from the front, these are The Seas, The Land, and Imagination!
 So from the main entrance, head right, and The Seas With Nemo and Friends will be on your right.

 How to ride The Seas With Nemo and Friends

-The Seas With Nemo and Friends Ride Experience
+Riding The Seas With Nemo and Friends

 The Seas With Nemo and Friends is a dark ride that features characters from the Pixar films Finding Nemo and Finding Dory, including Nemo, Marlin, and Dory.